 Especially those beautiful, wooden handled Japanese knives.
 Many people throw their knives in the dishwasher without a second thought.
 While this might seem like a great way to get your knives properly clean, the barrage of heat, water and detergent across your blades dulls them quickly.
 Instead, take a few moments to thoroughly wash your knives by hand.
 Although it is good practice to sharpen your knives before each and every use (we noticed that not many people do it anyway), washing them by hand should help them to retain a sharper edge for longer periods of time.

 In addition to throwing knives in the dishwasher, some homeowners also toss their good knives in with many other kitchen utensils.
 Your knives should have a dedicated storage spot all to themselves.
 You can dedicate a whole drawer just to your knives.
 But they are likely to get chipped by bouncing from each other.
 Wooden blocks or knife blocks are also great places to store them and can be useful for a whole set of knives and a honing rod.
 However, our ideal option are magnetic racks. when hanged at a certain level, are also hard to each by children.

 Learn how to hang magnetic racks: 10 Best Places to Hang A Magnetic Knife Rack

 Take care of your knives

 When you take the time to take care of your knives, then you are less likely to run into problems, such as when ingredients tear when you are trying to slice them.
 Knives are a very important part of kitchen prep.
 Keep your knife dry – the entire knife, not just the blade.
 Keep your knife sharp.
 Remember, a sharp blade is safer than a dull one.
-And remember – the dishwasher is not your knives’ friend – no matter if they are from Ikea or a 250 GBP worth Japana knives.
+And remember – the dishwasher is not your knives’ friend – no matter if they are from Ikea or Oishya knives.